-- 1. Place objects in the design as described in Placing an Object (see page 333). - 2.
-In the Floorplanner view or Package view, click on the Save Pre-placement Constraints toolbar button ( ) to bring up the Save Placement Dialog (see page 206). - 3.
+- 1. Place objects in the design as described in Placing an Object (see page 284). - 3.
 Configure the dialog with appropriate options and click Finish.

 After clicking Finish, the pre-placement files are saved to disk.
 If the option was selected to automatically add the files to the current project, then the Projects view shows the new files under the active project's Constraints folder.